Correlation heatmaps can be made easily using the

 Changing the layout

-left, top right, bottom left, and bottom right.
-Note that while the top
+top left, top right, bottom left, and bottom right.
+Note that while the

-right and bottom left layouts are just the top right and bottom left
+top right and bottom left layouts are just the top right and bottom left

 actually the bottom left and top right layouts with a flipped y axis to